DAG-width is PSPACE-complete: Big DAG Decompositions

+\begin{observation} Let $\sigma'$ be as $\sigma$, but with some irrelevant changes applied.
+Then $\sigma'$ uses as many cops as $\sigma$ and there are at least as many positions consistent with $\sigma'$ as with~$\sigma$. \end{observation}

+\begin{lemma} Up to irrelevant changes, there is only one winning strategy for $n+1$ cops on $G_n(s,t)$. \end{lemma} \begin{proof} We describe a family $\Gamma$ of robber strategies that enforces the cops to play according to~$\sigma$ (the cops strategy from Lemma~\ref{lemma:decs_and_positions}) up to irrelevant changes.
+If $n+1$ cops play in a different way, they lose.
+By Observation~\ref{obs:irrelevant-changes} we can ignore those possible changes.
+The strategies in $\Gamma$ differ only in the choice of components $C_i(\ell)$ (for all levels $\ell\ge n_0$ and $i\in\{1,\ldots,t(\ell)\}$) the robber visits during a play.
+Every choice is made independently of any other cop or robber move.
+Thus $\Gamma$ can be described as a set of strategies $\rho(I)$ parameterised by a sequence of choices $I = i_n,i_{n-s(n)-1},\ldots,i_{n_0}$ (the indexes are the levels in decreasing order) where each $i_{\ell}$ is in $\{1,\ldots,t(\ell)\}$.

+Let some $I$ be fixed.
 The robber remains in $N(n)$ until it is completely occupied by cops.
 If a cop was placed on a vertex $v\notin N(n)$ before $N(n)$ was completely occupied, the cops lose.
 Indeed, consider the position where all vertices of $N(n)$ are occupied for the first time.
-Because~$v$ (whatever it is) has been occupied and because it is still reachable now from $N(n)$, the last $(n+1)$-st cop is still on~$v$, otherwise the monotonicity is violated.
+Because~$v$ (whatever it is) has been occupied and because it is still reachable now from $N(n)$, the last $(n+1)$-st cop is still on~$v$, otherwise the monotonicity is violated at~$v$.
 The robber goes to some $C_i(n)$ from which~$v$ is reachable via paths avoiding $N(n)$ (such a $C_i(n)$ always exists) and the cops have no legal move.
 Thus the first moves of the cops are to occupy $N(n)$ and the last cop remains outside of the graph.
+(An irrelevant change can be made here: $N(n)$ can also be occupied in many steps.
+However, this ends in the same position in that the whole $N(n)$ is occupied.
+The second kind of irrelevant changes cannot ber applied here.)